-I am a licensed and certified Imago relationship therapist and I specialize in working with young professionals.
-I offer individual, couples and group therapy.
-My areas of expertise focus on all relational and relationship issues at any stage: singles, unmarried couples, engaged couples (premarital counseling), married couples and couples with children.
+I am a licensed psychotherapist and my areas of expertise focus on all relational and relationship issues at any stage: singles, unmarried couples, engaged couples (premarital counseling), married couples and couples with children.
 I also specialize in treating anxiety and panic attacks incorporating Cognitive Behavioral Therapy, difficult life transitions, grief and work place issues.
-In addition to my work with individuals and couples, I run a weekly women’s support group for young professionals in their 20’s and 30’s called “Quarter Life Crisis Plus 10.”
-As a working and married mom of 2 kids under 5 years old, I understand the unique challenges many men and women in Washington DC are facing and help my clients navigate the complexities of work-life balance in a transient city.
+If you are looking for a more directive approach, I also offer coaching services and more short term therapy.
+As a working and married mom of children under 5 years old, I understand the unique challenges many men and women in Washington DC are facing and help my clients navigate the complexities of work-life balance in a transient city.
 I am published in the Huffington Post, The Washington Post and more and I work with the women’s organization Bossed Up as the featured Love and Relationships speaker to help women achieve healthy work-life balance and positive and fulfilling relationships.

 Below is a list of more in depth list of issues I help individuals and couples with, as well as the Wednesday night group I run.
 Please feel free to contact me for any more information you would like me to provide.